How to Use Public Transport in Foreign Cities (Stress-Free Travel Guide 2026)

 Tickets, fares, and what to buy

-Ticketing is where many travellers get stuck, because every city prices things differently.
-A few minutes of research can save a lot of money over a week‑long stay.
+Ticketing is where many travellers get stuck, mainly because every city has its own way of charging.
+But once you understand the basics, it becomes much easier—and can save you quite a bit of money over a trip.

 Common fare styles we see